-To ensure that the Committee continues to fulfill its responsibilities in accordance with global standards and practices, the CG Code, and other relevant regulatory requirements, the Committee shall, in close consultation with the Chairman of the Board, conduct an assessment of its performance at least annually.
-The entire assessment process should be documented and should form part of the records of the Company
+- In General To ensure that the Committee continues to fulfill its responsibilities in accordance with global standards and practices, the CG Code, and other relevant regulatory requirements, the Committee shall, in close consultation with the Chairman of the Board, conduct an assessment of its performance at least annually.
+The entire assessment process should be documented and should form part of the records of the Company - Powers andIn the performance of the foregoing duties, theDutiesCommittee shall: - Self-Evaluation (a) As a body, evaluate its performance by filling up a self-assessment worksheet that shall benchmark its practices against the expectations set out in this Charter. - Independent(b)The Committee shall obtain and subject itself to an independent assessment by the Board relative to its performance in accordance with expectations set out in this Charter and the discharge of its responsibilities. - Plans for (c) Based on the results of the self-assessment,

-Powers and Duties

-In the performance of the foregoing duties, the Committee shall:

-Self-Evaluation

-(a) As a body, evaluate its performance by filling up a self-assessment worksheet that shall benchmark its practices against the expectations set out in this Charter.